JonasDeSchouwer/gpusweep/README.md

 # Runner

-A Python framework for efficient hyperparameter search with GPU resource management, supporting both binary search and grid search strategies.
+A Python framework to run binary and grid search over experiment configurations with GPU resource management.

 ## Features